kulkultech/open-source/en_ID/pages/internship.md

 One is, you can use command line and the other way is using docker-compose.

-In the video below, you will find hot to install MySQL with both ways.
+In the video below, you will find how to install MySQL with both ways.

 Note: This not required for a non-technical candidate.